-The Table 3 depicts the farm machinery inventory available in Tikamgarh district of Madhya Pradesh State, Model I has highest number of implements that is CHC has 21 implements for serving the farmers followed by Model III has 10 implements.
-Model I are having majority of the farm machinery and equipment to perform tillage operations, planting equipment and plant protection equipments compared to other models .
+The table 4 depicts the farm machinery inventory available in Tikamgarh district of Madhya Pradesh State, Model I has highest number of implements that is CHC has 21 implements for serving the farmers followed by Model III has 10 implements.
+Model I are having majority of the farm machinery and equipment to perform tillage operations, planting equipment and plant protection equipment compared to other models .
 The pattern of cost structure in Model I is Rs.
 21,01,000 and Model III is Rs.
 6,27,000.
 The cost structure in Model II is Rs.
 11,00,000 and Model IV is Rs.
 2,00,000.
-The Table 4 depicts the farm machinery inventory available in Guna district of Madhya Pradesh State, Model II has highest number of implements that is 17 implements for serving the farmers followed by Model III (KVK CHC) has 16 implements.
+The Table 5 depicts the farm machinery inventory available in Guna district of Madhya Pradesh State, Model II has highest number of implements that is 17 implements for serving the farmers followed by Model III (KVK CHC) has 16 implements.
 Model I (Government CHC) has 15 implements followed by Model IV (FPO CHC) has 8 implements.
 The pattern of cost structure in Model I is Rs.
 18,39,000 and Model III is Rs.
 6,25,000.
 The cost structure in Model II is Rs.
 4,56,000 and Model IV is Rs.
 2,98,000.

-CONCLUSION
+4.CONCLUSION